-Overuse of signs breeds disrespect and diminishes effectiveness
+- Overuse of signs generates disrespect and diminishes effectiveness.

-Unnecessary signs and posts represent a hazard to errant motorists and may cause an obstruction to pedestrians and bicyclists
+- Unnecessary signs and posts represent a hazard to disobeying motorists and may cause an obstruction to pedestrians and bicyclists.

-Unnecessary signs are a waste of taxpayer dollars, a continuing cost in maintenance and a source of visual blight
+- Unnecessary signs; are a waste of taxpayer dollars, create a continuing cost in maintenance, and become visual distractions.

 Link to Ministry of Transportation Ontario regarding Provincial Highway Emergency Detour Routes (EDR).